masscollabs/masscollabs/CODE_OF_CONDUCT.md

+# License for documentation

-        Copyright (C)  2017-2023  Masscollabs Services, hwpplayers, procyberian(procyberian-linux), amassivus Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
+Copyright (C)  2017-2023  Masscollabs Services

+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
 with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

 # Masscollabs Services Code of Conduct

 * This code of conduct file is licensed under the terms of GFDLv1.3 or any later.
-* This Code of Conduct applies to Masscollabs Services or in other words [Masscollabs](https://github.com/masscollabs/), [hwpplayers](https://github.com/hwpplayers/) hackerspace and [procyberian hackathon or in other words procyberian Linux](https://github.com/procyberian-linux), and [amassivus](https://www.github.com/amassivus) organizations.
+* This Code of Conduct applies to Masscollabs Services or in other words [Masscollabs](https://github.com/masscollabs/), [procyberian](https://github.com/procyberian), [Mass Collaboration Labs](https://github.com/masscollaborationlabs) and [amassivus](https://www.github.com/amassivus) organizations.

 ## Why we are writing a Code of Conduct and why it is so important